Student Conduct Process

 As members of the ECU community, students have the right to be treated with respect and consideration, have freedom of inquiry, and have reasonable use of services and facilities.
 The University embraces and strives to uphold the freedoms of expression and speech guaranteed by the First Amendment of the United States Constitution and the North Carolina Constitution.
 The University has the right under appropriate circumstances to regulate the time, place, and manner of exercising these and other constitutionally protected rights.

 1.3.1.
+The Code pertains to anyone registered for an academic course at the University, including but not limited to, undergraduate and graduate students who are classified as degree or non-degree seeking, as well as visiting students, medical students, dental students, professional students, and students studying abroad.
 All students are responsible for conducting themselves in a manner that helps enhance an environment of learning in which the rights, dignity, worth, and freedom of each member of the academic community are respected.
 Upon acceptance of admission to ECU, each student agrees to abide by the policies of the University and to conduct her/himself on- and off-campus in a manner consistent with its educational mission.
 Students have a responsibility to review the Student Code of Conduct and other policies and to seek clarification if necessary from the Office of Student Rights and Responsibilities.
-The relevant policies and procedures may be found in the Undergraduate Catalog, the Graduate Catalog, the Student Handbook, the University Policy Manual, and other manuals.
 In addition, various academic units and administrative departments have policies specific to their area of responsibility.
 It is the responsibility of each student to be familiar with University policies and procedures.
 The Student Code of Conduct and related policies and procedures are available on-line.
-Printed copies are available in the Office of Student Rights and Responsibilities.
+Printed copies are available in the Office of Student Rights and Responsibilities upon request.

 1.3.3.
-In addition to Student Conduct Process regulation consequences, students who represent units within the University community, such as medical students, graduate students, student athletes, and residential students might be subject to additional behavioral consequences under the standards set by those units.
+In addition to the consequences outlined in this regulation, students who represent units within the University community, such as medical students, graduate students, student athletes, and residential students might be subject to additional behavioral consequences under the standards set by those units.
 The Student Conduct Process regulation also applies to student behavior, which violated University policies, but which was discovered after the student has left the University or has graduated.
-Depending on the circumstances of the case, degree revocation might be a consequence.
+Depending on the circumstances of the case, degree revocation might be a consequence, as is outlined in the relevant catalog.

 2. Student Code of Conduct